srobo-legacy/fritter/README.md

 ## Configuration
 See `config.ini` for the defaults and explanations.
 All the various scripts also load a `local.ini` which can override any of the values.

+Note that due to the way that srusers works, its LDAP connection unfortunately needs to be configured separate via config files within its own repo.